www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

 1. On the **az1010301w-lb** blade, identify the public IP address assigned to the load balancer frontend.

-1. From the lab virtual machine, run the following command, after replacing the ***&lt;az1010301w-lb_public_IP&gt;*** placeholder with the IP address you identified in the previous task:
+1. From the lab virtual machine, start Command Prompt and run the following command, after replacing the ***&lt;az1010301w-lb_public_IP&gt;*** placeholder with the IP address you identified in the previous task:

    ```
    mstsc /v:<az1010301w-lb_public_IP>:33890